Penpix of Argentina squad

 By app

-BUENOS AIRES, June 4 (Reuters) - Penpix of Argentina's 23-man squad for the World Cup in South Africa:
+BUENOS AIRES, May 18 (Reuters) - Penpix of Argentina's 30-man provisional squad for the World Cup in South Africa:

-Big man, 1.92 metres tall, who caught coach Diego Maradona's eye at the Beijing Olympics where he helped Argentina to win a second successive gold medal but only earned the number one slot in the qualifier against Paraguay in September.
+Big man, 1.92 metres tall, who caught coach Diego Maradona's eye at the Beijing Olympics where he helped Argentina to win a second successive gold medal but he earned the number one slot only in the qualifiers against Paraguay in September.
 Commanding in the air and good at closing down the options when one-on-one with an attacker.

 Helped Estudiantes de La Plata win the Libertadores Cup last year, setting a tournament record of 800 minutes without conceding a goal before earning a move to Italy's Serie A. Good in the air and on his line but lost Maradona's faith in the 3-1 defeat by Brazil in Rosario, coming out poorly for the third goal scored by Luis Fabiano.